Popularity isn’t always a sign of a smooth-functioning internet phone service.

 However, a longer-term solution is to consider a phone platform that offers more file types to attach to your messages and lower size restrictions.

-5 more Google Voice drawbacks you should know
+6 more Google Voice for Workspace drawbacks you should know

 With all the issues we’ve shared, it seems like a miracle that businesses are able to get anything done with Google Voice.

-Unfortunately, if you’re considering looking past these issues and signing up for Google Voice, there are a few more important drawbacks you should be aware of:
+Unfortunately, if you’re considering looking past these issues and signing up for Google Voice, you should be aware of a few more important drawbacks:

 1. No toll-free numbers: Serving customers across the US and want a single toll-free number you can share with them?
 You won’t find it on Google Voice.